oviche/oviche.github.io/_posts/2023-07-13-Walking through the Royal Road.md

 # Determining the targetted CVE

-My approach for identifying the targetted **CVE** will depend on the vulnerable function address and the RTF structure field that contains the exploit bytes, as explained below.
+My approach for identifying the targetted **CVE** will depend on the vulnerable function address and field of [**Object Linking and Embedding (OLE)**](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-oleds/3395d95d-97f0-49ff-b792-28d331f254f1) object that contains the exploit bytes, as explained below.

 ## Finding the vulnerable function